Proxy Authorization

 Metadata Source Key

-Method Header X-Original-Method
+Method 1 Header X-Original-Method 2

-Scheme Header X-Original-URL
+Scheme 1 Header X-Original-URL 2

-Hostname Header X-Original-URL
+Hostname 1 Header X-Original-URL 2

-Path Header X-Original-URL
+Path 1 Header X-Original-URL 2

-IP Header X-Forwarded-For
+IP 1 Header X-Forwarded-For 3

-Authelia URL Session Cookie Configuration authelia_url
+Authelia URL 1 Session Cookie Configuration authelia_url

 Note

 This endpoint does not support automatic redirection.
-This is because there is no support on [NGINX]’s side to achieve this with ngx_http_auth_request_module and the redirection must be performed within the [NGINX] configuration.
-However we return the appropriate URL to redirect users to with the Location header which simplifies this process especially for multi-cookie domain deployments.
+This is because there is no support on NGINX’s side to achieve this with ngx_http_auth_request_module and the redirection must be performed within the NGINX configuration.
+However, we return the appropriate URL to redirect users to with the Location header which simplifies this process especially for multi-cookie domain deployments.

 AuthRequest Metadata Alternatives